 I am Louisa Morrissey the owner and founder of High Country Dogs, formerly known as Skijor-n-More.
-I am a Certified Professional Dog Trainer (CPDT-KA), a member of Victoria Stilwell’s Positively Dog Training Team, a member of the Pet Professional Guild of Non-Force Trainers and a professional member of the Association of Pet Dog Trainers.
+I am a Certified Professional Dog Trainer (CPDT-KA), a member of Victoria Stilwell’s Positively Dog Training Team, and a member of the Pet Professional Guild of Non-Force Trainers.
 I am also a Canine Good Citizen evaluator and have volunteered for a variety of shelters and rescues.

 I am proud to have been hand selected by Victora Stilwell to be a part of the Victoria Stilwell Positively Dog Training TM global network of professional dog trainers.
 (Summit Daily article).
 Victoria Stilwell is a world renowned dog trainer and host of the popular Animal Planet series “It’s Me or the Dog”.
 From this platform she educates the public about the power of positive reinforcement dog training techniques as well as the dangers and ineffectiveness of traditional dominance based philosophies.
 As a team, all of the VSPDT trainers promote humane force free methods of dog training which result in a human/dog relationship based in mutual respect and trust.
 As a VSPDT team member, I am able to offer my clients safe, effective, humane, and up to date positive reinforcement based dog training.

 In the fall of 2015 I will be returning to school to continue my education in Veterinary Technology so that in future years, I will be able to help dogs with Canine Rehabilitation (physical therapy for dogs) as well as becoming a Vet Tech Behaviorist.